-Researchers have achieved record efficiencies in a promising group of photovoltaic materials.
-These materials – transition metal dichalcogenides – or TMDs – absorb ultrahigh levels of the sunlight that strikes their surface compared to other solar materials like silicon.
-It is much too heavy, bulky, and rigid for applications where flexibility, lightweight, and high power are preeminent, such as wearable devices, sensors, autonomous drones, and electric vehicles.
+Researchers have set new efficiency records in a promising class of photovoltaic materials.
+These transition metal dichalcogenides, or TMDs, absorb extremely high levels of sunlight that strike their surface compared to other solar materials, such as silicon.
+It is far too heavy, bulky, and rigid for applications that require flexibility, lightness, and high power, such as wearable devices, sensors, autonomous drones, and electric vehicles.

-The new prototype achieves 5.1 percent power conversion efficiency.
-Still, the researchers could practically reach 27 percent efficiency (on par with the best solar panels on the market today, silicon included) upon optical and electrical optimizations.
+The new prototype has a power conversion efficiency of 5.1 percent.
+Nonetheless, with optical and electrical optimizations, the researchers could achieve 27 percent efficiency (on par with the best solar panels on the market today, silicon included).

-The new solar materials possess remarkable thinness, which minimizes the material usage and cost and makes TMD solar cells lightweight and flexible.
-TMDs are moldable to irregular shapes – a car roof, an airplane wing, or the human body.
-The research team produced an active array that is just a few hundred nanometers thick.
-It includes the photovoltaic TMD tungsten diselenide and contacts of gold spanned by a layer of conducting graphene that is just a single atom thick, sandwiched between a flexible, skin-like polymer and an anti-reflective coating that improves the absorption of light.
+The new solar material is extremely thin, which reduces material usage and costs while also making TMD solar cells lightweight and flexible.
+TMDs can be shaped into irregular shapes, such as a car roof, an airplane wing, or the human body.
+The team created an active array that is only a few hundred nanometers thick.
+It consists of the photovoltaic TMD tungsten diselenide and gold contacts spanned by a single-atom-thick layer of conducting graphene sandwiched between a flexible, skin-like polymer and an anti-reflective coating that improves light absorption.